 Can I apply as a full fee paying overseas or international student?

-- No. The NSW Police Force employment policy stipulates that applicants must be Australian or New Zealand citizens or permanent Australian residents.
+No. The NSW Police Force employment policy stipulates those applicants must be Australian citizens or permanent residents.

-- The aim of both the University and the NSW Police Force is to educate a student group that is balanced in terms of gender, ethnicity, age, academic qualifications and work and life experiences, which reflects the diversity of the State's population.
+The aim of both the University and the NSW Police Force is to educate a student group that is balanced in terms of gender, ethnicity, age, academic qualifications and work/ life experiences, which reflects the diversity of the State's population.

 Students must be physically fit to cope with the rigours of training and operational policing.

 Do I have to pay tuition fees?